jfrog/documentation/jfrog-applications/jfrog-cli/get-started/download-and-install/usage.md

 # Usage

-To use the CLI, [install](https://jfrog.com/getcli/) it on your local machine, or [download](https://jfrog.com/getcli/) its executable, place it anywhere in your file system and add its location to your&#x20;

-`PATH` environment variable.
+To use the CLI, [install](https://jfrog.com/getcli/) it on your local machine, or [download](https://jfrog.com/getcli/) its executable, place it anywhere in your file system and add its location to your `PATH` environment variable.

 **Environment Variables**